(New England) Contra

 Watch at: https://youtu.be/MpcKR7rFfSA

 Form: Becket Contra lines i.e. a longways line of couples (with the lady on the man’s right-hand side) facing another, similar line.
-The ‘shadow’, for a man (in Becket formation), is the lady on his left (in his line) - for ladies, it's the man on their right - at ends, one’s ‘shadow’ is the end person in the opposite line.
+The ‘shadow’, for a man (in Becket formation), is the lady on his left (in his line) - for a lady, it's the man on her right - at ends, one’s ‘shadow’ is the opposite person.

 A1: Ladies chain across the set… & back…